Skip to content

 Hard constraint the team agreed on.check()

-Aspirational rule being gradually adopted.warn()
+Aspirational rule being gradually adopted.warn() (still fails on a configuration finding)

 New rule with many existing violations.warn() or use baseline mode